-The 286 Comprehension activities provide an extensive amount of word recognition practice and comprehension reinforcement.
-These activities include a variety of formats in which the students read and comprehend words and phrases.
-The students choose from answers consisting of illustrations, words, or phrases.
-Multisensory activities are included and involve circling words, drawing lines between words or phrases and illustrations, cutting and placing illustrations, and underlining phrases.
-The students will enjoy completing the assignment on their own, with a buddy, or with a family member.
+The 140 Comprehension activities provide an extensive amount of word recognition practice and comprehension reinforcement.
+These activities include a variety of formats in which students read and comprehend words and phrases.
+Exercise types include cloze, reading/writing response, short answers, and multiple choice, The students choose from answers consisting of words.
+Students will enjoy completing the assignment on their own, with a buddy, or with a family member.